Tips and tricks

 Building the documentation locally

-A browser window should pop up automatically.
+A browser window should pop up automatically with live-reloading enabled.